dotwebstack/dotwebstack-framework/service/openapi/README.md

 # 1.1.4 Expand parameter
 By default only GraphQL fields with the `ID` type and the fields that are marked as `required` in the OpenApi response are returned.
-If a required field in OpenApi is of type `object` in GraphQL, the child fields of this type with the `ID` type are returned by default.
+If a required field in OpenApi is of type `object` in GraphQL, only the child fields of this type with the `ID` type are returned by default.

 It is possible to expand a query manually with fields that are not returned by default by adding a parameter with